 Zero waste means rethinking, reducing, reusing, and recycling your school's waste to ZERO, or as close as realistically possible in this day and age.
 We offer a step-by-step approach which can be scaled to fit your school's desire and ability to go Zero Waste.
 All of our methods, instructions, and training videos are available for free on our website.

 In Zero Waste, knowledge is power.
 We'll help you understand your waste streams by involving your entire school (or select classes) in sorting a day's worth of your school's trash.
 We provide all sorting materials: tarps, categorized bins, gloves, scales, etc., and one of our experienced team to organize and oversee the day, working with your students.
 A final report that summarizes your results and suggests areas of improvement will be provided.
 We recommend taking

 Most school waste is generated during lunch.
 Your school can save the environment and money (depending on your waste-hauling costs) simply by sorting your recyclable lunch waste.
 We'll help you set up the physical sorting system (usually a sequence of bins) as well as the process to help students and staff utilize the system successfully.

 Worm Composting System Setup Cost: $300 - $600, depending on size;

 An average elementary school generates 30 to 50 lbs. of compostable fruits and vegetable scraps every day during lunch!
 You can save those valuable nutrients from the landfill by composting them.
 We'll help you set up the physical system (collection containers and worm bins) as well as the social systems (the Green Team) to divert the waste.

-Through grant funding and community partnerships, we sometimes provide trainings that are free for teachers and informal garden educators.
-Contact us to find out what we have to offer!
+Teacher Trainings Through grant funding and community partnerships, we sometimes provide trainings that are free for teachers and informal garden educators.
+Contact us using the form below to find out when our next trainings are offered near you.